-In 2023, expenses for salaries of the members of the Board of Trustees, have been reported in Other Expenses.
+In 2023 the expenses for salaries of the members of the Board of Directors have been shown under other expenses.
 For comparability of results, this amount has been reclassified to Employee expenses.

 In 2023, the impairment loss relates to micro-hydro as a result of revaluation.